 customer_support chart

-CFI provides 24/7 customer support in English and Arabic via live chat, email, and phone.
+CFI offers 24/7 customer support in both English and Arabic, available via live chat, email, and phone.
 Visitors to the website can also request a callback.
 For more general queries, there is a dedicated FAQ section on the website.

 Customer Support Channels